 Oil Franchise Tax Revenues.
-The Commission's second principal stream of revenues consists of that portion of the Commonwealth's oil franchise tax revenues (the "Oil Franchise Tax Revenues") allocated by statute to the Commission or the holders of the Commission's Oil Franchise Tax Revenue Bonds (the "Oil Franchise Tax Revenue Bonds"), \$1,038,448,217.05 of which are outstanding as of the date of this Official Statement (including compounded amounts as of June 1, 2020 for capital appreciation bonds).
+The Commission's second principal stream of revenues consists of that portion of the Commonwealth's oil franchise tax revenues (the "Oil Franchise Tax Revenues") allocated by statute to the Commission or the holders of the Commission's Oil Franchise Tax Revenue Bonds (the "Oil Franchise Tax Revenue Bonds"), \$1,020,443,078 of which are outstanding as of the date of this Official Statement (including compounded amounts as of December 1, 2020 for capital appreciation bonds).
 The Oil Franchise Tax Revenue Bonds, the proceeds of which were spent on portions of the Mon/Fayette Expressway and the Southern Beltway, are secured solely by Oil Franchise Tax Revenues.
-The Oil Franchise Tax Revenues are not pledged to secure the 2020B Bonds, other Turnpike Revenue Bonds, other obligations under the Senior Indenture, the Subordinate Indenture Bonds (as defined herein) or the Registration Fee Revenue Bonds.
+The Oil Franchise Tax Revenues are not pledged to secure Senior Revenue Bonds, Subordinate Revenue Bonds, the 2021A Subordinate Revenue Bonds, other Turnpike Revenue Bonds, other obligations under the Senior Indenture, the Subordinate Indenture Bonds (as defined herein) or the Registration Fee Revenue Bonds.

 Registration Fee Revenues.
-The Commission's third principal stream of revenues consists of that portion of the Commonwealth's vehicle registration fee revenues (the "Registration Fee Revenues")

-allocated by statute to the Commission or the holders of any of the Commission's Registration Fee Revenue Bonds (the "Registration Fee Revenue Bonds"), \$359,825,000 aggregate principal amount of which are outstanding as of the date of this Official Statement, including a direct purchase obligation in the aggregate principal amount of \$231,425,000.
+The Commission's third principal stream of revenues consists of that portion of the Commonwealth's vehicle registration fee revenues (the "Registration Fee Revenues") allocated by statute to the Commission or the holders of any of the Commission's Registration Fee Revenue Bonds (the "Registration Fee Revenue Bonds"), \$350,280,000 aggregate principal amount of which are outstanding as of the date of this Official Statement, including a direct purchase obligation in the aggregate principal amount of \$231,425,000.
 The Registration Fee Revenue Bonds, the proceeds of which were spent on portions of the Mon/Fayette Expressway and the Southern Beltway, are secured by Registration Fee Revenues.
 Registration Fee Revenue Bonds are to be paid solely from the Registration Fee Revenues.
-The Registration Fee Revenues are not pledged to secure the 2020B Bonds, other Turnpike Revenue Bonds, other obligations under the Senior Indenture, the Subordinate Indenture Bonds or the Oil Franchise Tax Revenue Bonds.
+The Registration Fee Revenue are not pledged to secure any Senior Revenue Bonds, the 2021A Subordinate Revenue Bonds, other Subordinate Indenture Bonds, Special Revenue Bonds or the Oil Franchise Tax Revenue Bonds.

-Neither the Subordinate Indenture Bonds, the Oil Franchise Tax Revenue Bonds, the Registration Fee Revenue Bonds nor any other obligations (including swaps) secured under the respective indentures governing the Subordinate Indenture Bonds, the Oil Franchise Tax Revenue Bonds or the Registration Fee Revenue Bonds are secured by or have any interest in the Trust Estate.
+Neither the Senior Revenue Bonds, the Oil Franchise Tax Revenue Bonds, the Registration Fee Revenue Bonds nor any other obligations (including swaps) secured under the respective indentures governing the Subordinate Indenture Bonds, the Oil Franchise Tax Revenue Bonds or the Registration Fee Revenue Bonds are secured by or have any interest in the Trust Estate.

-Pennsylvania Legislation Affecting Transportation Funding
+Recent Pennsylvania Legislation Affecting Transportation Funding

-Pursuant to Act 89, the comprehensive transportation legislation enacted by the Pennsylvania legislature, the Commission's funding obligations under Act 44 have significantly changed.
-For a discussion of such legislative changes and their impact on Act 44 and the Commission generally, see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Enabling Acts."
+The Pennsylvania legislature enacted comprehensive transportation legislation in 2013.
+Act 89 of 2013, among other things, made significant changes to the Commission's funding obligations under Act

+44. For a discussion of such legislative changes under Act 89 and their impact on Act 44 and the Commission generally, see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION."